Arj404/Rentrovio-LP/README.md

 ## 🚀 Getting Started

-1. Open `index.html` in any modern web browser
+1. Open `index` in any modern web browser
 2. The page is fully self-contained with no external dependencies
 3. All assets and scripts are included locally